Teaching is a noble, rewarding profession that forms the backbone of our society. But it's not always the best-paying job.

 It all comes down to you how monetize.
 If you rely on sponsorships or ad revenue then you may earn very little to start.
 But if you sell access to a paid community centred around your podcast, paid premium content, and even merch, you can really turn this side hustle into a big opportunity.

-22. Become a Virtual Assistant
+22. Become a virtual assistant

 Becoming a virtual assistant may be a great fit for teachers with organizational and administrative skills.
 Virtual assistants help clients by performing tasks like handling emails, scheduling appointments, and maintaining databases.